minidmnv/aoc2022/README.md

 ### Run

+To run one of scripts
 > npm run 01-basic

+Very often advanced scripts are using basic scripts to not repeat myself.

 ## Structure
 - Tasks are grouped in directories with number named by complexity, so day 1 will be directory 01 with two files underneath basic.ts and advanced.ts